CyVerse-learning-materials/atmosphere_guide/docs/step3.md

 2. Locate the IP address and copy this to your clipboard.

-3. Open your computer\'s terminal application.
+3. Open your computer's terminal application.

 4. Connect via SSH: